-Our findings from this experiment are as follows.
-First, we found that although prenatal MA exposure at a dose of 5 mg/kg did not have an effect on the latency, search error and length of the trajectory in Place navigation task, rats prenatally exposed to MA and saline used different search strategies than rats without any prenatal exposure.
+Our findings from this experiment are as

+follows.
+First, we found that, although prenatal MA exposure at a dose of 5 mg/kg did not have an effect on the latency, search error and length of the trajectory in Place navigation task, rats prenatally exposed to MA and saline used different search strategies than rats without any prenatal exposure.
 Both prenatally exposed groups used more random and spatial search than the control group, regardless of treatment in adulthood.
 While random search is a non-spatial strategy and is used mainly in the beginning of the learning period, spatial search is a direct swim to the platform and is used if an animal remembers the exact location of the platform (Janus 2004).
-Therefore, it cannot be that prenatally MA and saline exposed rats demonstrated stronger spatial bias than the rats without any prenatal exposure.
+Therefore, it cannot be that prenatally MAand saline-exposed rats demonstrated stronger spatial bias than the rats without any prenatal exposure.
 Instead, their behavior in the MWM was different.
-This might have been the effect of different coping with stress in the MWM in saline and MA exposed rats caused by the injection application rather than by MA itself, since it was shown (Peters 1982, Šlamberová et al. 2002) that placebo injection of saline administered to control pregnant mothers may induce mild stress for the rat and that way indirectly affect the development of her pups.
-Nevertheless, more studies concerning the functioning of the hypothalamic-pituitary-adrenal (HPA) system during the tests in the MWM after prenatal exposure to MA and saline are necessary to confirm this hypothesis.
+This might be the effect of different coping with stress in the MWM in saline and MA exposed rats caused by the injection application rather than by MA itself, since it was shown (Peters 1982, Šlamberová et al. 2002) that placebo